Coupling of magnetic and optomechanical structuring in cold atoms: Analysis

-As the magnetic and optomechanical thresholds are quite different, the thresholds for combined optical pumping-optomechanical driving of the magnetic ordering are essentially indistinguishable from the optical pumping one for both detunings and not included in Fig.~\ref{fig:threshold_mag_opto}a.
 This changes somewhat at lower optical densities as the presence of the saturation term in the expression for the magnetic ordering implies a minimum value of the linear phase shift, $\phi_{lin} > (1+R)/R$.
 For $\Delta=-8.6$ this implies $b_0>69.3$.
-The solid and dashed red lines in Fig.~\ref{fig:threshold_mag_opto}a denote the situation for $b_0=70$.
+The solid and dotted red (dark grey in print) lines in Fig.~\ref{fig:threshold_mag_opto}a denote the situation for $b_0=70$.
 Both the optomechanical and the magnetic threshold increased but the gap between them narrowed as the magnetic threshold is much more susceptible to a density change due to the saturation term.
-In this situation the thresholds from combined driving are discernable from the optical pumping one, leading to a reduction of threshold for negative detuning (blue line) and an increase of threshold for positive detuning (magenta line).
+In this situation the thresholds from combined driving are discernable from the optical pumping one, leading to a reduction of threshold for negative detuning (cyan line, light grey in print) and an increase of threshold for positive detuning (green line, light grey in print).
 Going closer to the magnetic threshold, $b_0=69.31$, the optomechanical and magnetic thresholds nearly coincide (Fig.~\ref{fig:threshold_mag_opto}b).
-The cooperation between the optomechanical and magnetic driving leads now to a substantial reduction of threshold (blue line) for negative detuning, whereas the combined threshold is enhanced for positive detuning (magenta line) demonstrating the interaction between the driving terms.
+The cooperation between the optomechanical and magnetic driving leads now to a substantial reduction of threshold (dotted cyan line, light grey in print) for negative detuning, whereas the combined threshold is enhanced for positive detuning (green line, light grey in print) demonstrating the interaction between the driving terms.
 Experiments in the apparatus at Strathclyde are performed at lower optical density measured to be $b_0\approx 27$, which is very close to the minimum density required \cite{kresic18,ackemann21}.
 More robust agreement between experiment and theory has been obtained assuming $b_0\approx 30$ \cite{kresic19}.
 The current considerations indicate that the self-organization might have been helped by the reenforcement between optomechanical and magnetic degrees of freedom already under this situation.
 (There is no quantitative correspondence between thresholds quoted here and in \cite{kresic18,ackemann21} because the latter papers assume a more realistic $J=1\to J'=2$-transition which changes the pre-factors of order one in the susceptibilities and pump rates.)
 One can also note that there is a strong preference for magnetic patterns to appear for negative detuning \cite{kresic18,labeyrie18,ackemann21} and only some indications are found for positive detuning \cite{labeyrie20u}.
 Although this observation agrees in tendency with the prediction above, the main reason for this asymmetry is probably the fact that under self-defocusing conditions (as indicated, the optical pumping nonlinearity behaves self-defocusing for positive detuning on the D$_2$-line) the assumption of a homogenous distribution of orientation along the beam axis is not well justified, as earlier identified for defocusing situations \cite{labeyrie14,ackemann21,aumann02}.